 She is also the Music Director of the Winston-Salem Symphony Youth Orchestras Program.
 This season Morel will make her debut as a guest conductor with the Charlotte Symphony, the Amarillo Symphony, and as a cover conductor for the Portland Symphony (Maine).
 She has also served as a cover conductor for the Memphis Symphony, and has appeared in front of the Fort Wayne Philharmonic, the Abilene Philharmonic, and the North Czech Philharmonic.Continued…

-Prior to coming to Winston-Salem, Morel served as the Director of Orchestras and Visiting Professor at the University of Evansville (IN) from 2015-2016.
-She also worked with the Evansville Philharmonic Orchestra where she conducted the Lollipops Concerts for Children.
+Prior to coming to Winston-Salem, Morel served as the Director of Orchestras at the University of Evansville, Indiana, from 2015-2016.
+She also worked with the Evansville Philharmonic Orchestra where she conducted the Lollipops Concerts for Children and assisted for Music Director, Alfred Savia.
 In June 2015, Morel was selected to be the Assistant Conductor of the Hot Springs Music Festival in Arkansas, assisting and working with Music Director, Peter Bay.
-Additionally, she has studied and conducted at the Cabrillo Festival of Contemporary Music with Marin Alsop, the Eastern Music Festival with Gerard Schwarz, the Pacific Region International Summer Music Academy with Arthur Arnold, and the Atlantic Music Festival with David Amado.
-In 2014, Morel was honored as a winner of the International Conductors’ Workshop and Competition held in Atlanta.
+Additionally, she studied conducting at the Eastern Music Festival with Gerard Schwarz, the Cabrillo Festival of Contemporary Music with Marin Alsop, the Pacific Region International Summer Music Academy with Arthur Arnold, and the Atlantic Music Festival with David Amado.
+In 2014, Morel was selected as a winner of the International Conductors’ Workshop and Competition held in Atlanta.

-While earning her doctorate at the University of North Texas, Morel’s conducting positions included Assistant Conductor with the Lewisville Lake Symphony, Opera Conductor at Texas Woman’s University, Apprentice Conductor with the Plano Symphony, and Graduate Assistant Conductor for the UNT Symphony Orchestra.
-An enthusiastic supporter of new music, Morel conducted UNT’s NOVA Contemporary Music Ensemble for two years, and created the UNT Pierrot Ensemble Project, a concert that inspired student composers to write works for Pierrot Ensemble.
+While studying at the University of North Texas, Morel’s conducting positions included Assistant Conductor with the Lewisville Lake Symphony, Opera Conductor at Texas Woman’s University, Apprentice Conductor with the Plano Symphony, and Graduate Assistant Conductor for the UNT Symphony Orchestra.
+An enthusiastic supporter of new music, Morel conducted UNT’s NOVA Contemporary Music Ensemble for two years and created the UNT Pierrot Ensemble Project, a concert that inspired student composers to write works for Pierrot Ensemble.
 In addition to conducting, Morel served as a Teaching Fellow for the UNT Music Theory Department for two years.